-There are quite a number of popular URL shorteners today such as Bitly, Tr.im, is.gd, and Google's goo.gl.
+There are a number of popular URL shorteners today, such as Bitly and Tr.im, is.gd.
 While these services offer plenty to today’s marketers, a tool such as Pretty Links can offer much more power and flexibility – as we’ll see later.

 The Pros and Cons of Link Shortening

-Now we’ve established the background behind link shorteners, let’s look at both the pros and cons of using them.
+Now that we’ve established the background behind link shorteners, let’s look at the pros and cons of using them.
 We’ll start with the positives!

-Let’s begin with the most obvious: URL shortening services simply make hyperlink text look more attractive.
+We'll begin with the most obvious: URL shortening services make hyperlink text look more attractive.
 Normally, website URLs take up a bunch of space.
 They’re often unattractive strings of random letters and numbers, and can be distracting and aesthetically unpleasing.

 There’s also click tracking to consider, and measuring the success of your marketing efforts is always imperative.
-In a nutshell, you can’t improve on targeting your audience if you don’t know how they respond to your content.
+In a nutshell, you can’t improve audience targeting if you don’t know how they respond to your content.
 Link shorteners provide analytics to show you who has clicked your links, and they’re often available through a centralized dashboard view:

-Finally, some URL shortening services even provide custom editing of links – more on which later.
+Finally, some URL shortening services even provide custom link editing – more on that later.

 While there are a bevy of benefits to using link shorteners, nothing’s perfect.

-For starters, the increasing proliferation of so-called ‘fake news’ means online viewers are potentially more likely to be wary of shortened links.
+For starters, the increasing proliferation of so-called ‘fake news’ means online viewers are more likely to be wary of shortened links.
 That can lead to distrust, resulting in fewer clicks.
-This isn’t an inherent problem with link shortening per se, but can still be harmful nonetheless.

 Finally, many URL shorteners use their own branding, which dilutes the mention of your own domain, and arguably causes your own brand to suffer.